ericheep/es-8-api/README.md

 # es-8 vue controller

+A webpage that controls an analog synth located in my cozy Santa Fe apartment.

-A Vue/Vuex app that controls my ES-8 Expert Sleeps analog synth.
-The webpage is about decision making, influence, and conceptual sound.
-Unless I decided to a stream of the sound being produced, nobody who is making these edits gets to hear it.
-I'll just be listening as the few people who see this page start deciding what I'll be hearing.
+It's a project about decision making, influence, and conceptual sound.
+Unless I decide to add stream of the sound being produced, there will be no way for anyone else to hear it.
+They certaintly can't come over, not during quarantine.

-Also an exercise in creating an interface in paper.js along with getting familiar with a few other technologies (InfluxDB, socket.io).
+Created using Vue/Vuex, paper.js, socket.io, InfluxDB, and other fancy whatevers.